S&P 500 Valuation & Rates

 C · The Bloomberg anchor

-A forward earnings yield cannot be rebuilt point-in-time from a single S&P file, because past quarters in that file carry realized earnings — using them would give history an unfair hindsight advantage and distort every percentile.
+A forward earnings yield cannot be rebuilt point-in-time from a current estimate vintage, because the recent quarters carry realized earnings — using them would give history an unfair hindsight advantage and distort every percentile.
 So the earnings yield and ERP are anchored to Bloomberg’s real-time forward-earnings history.
-Any dates after the Bloomberg file’s end are extended with S&P operating EPS, shifted by a small calibration offset measured over the overlap so the two bases line up at the splice.
+Any dates after the Bloomberg file’s end are extended with the live FactSet earnings yield, shifted by a small calibration offset measured over the overlap so the two bases line up at the splice.
 The offset is logged on every run.

 Why a calibration offset?
-S&P’s operating EPS runs a touch below Bloomberg’s Street (BEst) estimate — about 0.25pp on the earnings yield.
-Anchoring to Bloomberg and shifting the S&P extension keeps today directly comparable to the historical range.
+FactSet’s forward window reaches further into the next year than Bloomberg’s, so its earnings yield sits a touch above Bloomberg’s — about a third of a point.
+Anchoring to Bloomberg and shifting the FactSet extension keeps today directly comparable to the historical range.

 D · Dating & refresh

 Percentiles are ranked since December 2020 (adjustable).
-The S&P operating-EPS file is read from a local copy — S&P’s server blocks automated downloads, so the file is refreshed manually every few weeks.
+The FactSet Earnings Insight report is fetched automatically each run — it sits on a public CDN with no bot protection, so the script simply walks back from today to the most recent published PDF (released Fridays) and reads the forward P/E from its text; the last good value is cached and reused if a fetch ever fails.
 The Kim-Wright term premium is published with roughly a one-week lag, so its “today” value is the most recent available reading.
 Everything else is current to the prior session.

 E · Running it